Europe Vehicle Rental Market Size and Share

 The Europe vehicle rental market size tilted heavily toward offline channels in 2024, yet online portals are scaling faster and command 65.20% market share in 2024 as smartphone-enabled users value instant confirmation and transparent pricing.
 Offline bookings continue to appeal to corporate travel desks and walk-up customers but are losing share each year as web and mobile interfaces mature.

-Online platforms is expected to foresee a growth of 11.20% CAGR by 2030 owing to increasingly embed artificial-intelligence engines that synchronise real-time demand with fleet availability, lifting yield and supporting ancillary upsell.
+Online platforms are projected to grow at an 11.20% CAGR by 2030 as they embed AI engines that synchronise real-time demand with fleet availability, lifting yield and supporting ancillary sales.
 Users are expected to rise from 63 million in 2023 to more than 80 million by 2027, illustrating how the Europe vehicle rental market is evolving into a data-driven ecosystem.
 API partnerships with airlines and OTAs extend reach, while variable pricing smooths peak-season shortages and monetises vehicle scarcity.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.